 Cross the Firth of Forth into Fife and make your way to St. Andrews, passing the Old Course as you arrive where golf was born in the 15th century.
 Enjoy free time to explore, perhaps stroll to West Sands Beach where the famous 'Chariots of Fire' scene was filmed.
 Your travels continue as you cross the Tay and journey to the charming Victorian resort town of Pitlochry, famous for its salmon run.
 Travel via Blair Atholl and past the Grampian Mountains to the sparkling Spey Valley.
 Later, continue to Inverness and your hotel.

 In the morning, travel along Loch Ness and hear tales of the famous Nessie.
 Continue your journey through some of the most stunning scenery in all of Scotland found in the region of Glencoe.
-Travel along the Bonnie Banks of Loch Lomond and absorb the incredible scenery as you cruise what is arguably one of Scotland's most beautiful lochs, while enjoying a light lunch.
-Cross the English border.
-Pass the village of Grasmere, where the poet William Wordsworth is buried, before arriving at your lakeside hotel.
+Reach the Bonnie Banks of Loch Lomond and absorb the incredible scenery as you cruise what is arguably one of Scotland's most beautiful lochs, while enjoying a light lunch.
+Cross the English border and pass the village of Grasmere, where the poet William Wordsworth is buried, before arriving at your lakeside hotel.

-Experience Ireland's national and world-famous drink with a guided visit to the Guinness Storehouse before it opens to the public.
+Before it opens to the public, experience Ireland's national and world-famous drink with a guided visit to the Guinness Storehouse.
 Gain a fascinating insight into the history and traditions behind its production and enjoy a private masterclass where you will learn to pour the perfect pint.
 Later, become acquainted with Dublin's elegant squares during sightseeing with a Local Expert.
 See famous O'Connell Street, the Custom House and Dublin Castle.
 For the rest of the afternoon, you are free to soak up the Irish atmosphere or browse the shops along Grafton Street.

-Drive to Ireland's premier thoroughbred horse breeding region for a fascinating visit of the National Stud with an equine professional.
+Travel to Ireland's premier thoroughbred horse breeding region for a fascinating, behind-the-scenes visit of the National Stud with an equine professional.
 You then visit the acclaimed 100-year-old Japanese Gardens where you can 'journey through life'.
-Continue to view St. Patrick's great Rock of Cashel, crowned with the noblest group of medieval monuments in Ireland.
+Continue to view the Rock of Cashel, crowned with the noblest group of medieval monuments in Ireland.
 Cross the rolling pastures that encircle Tipperary before reaching Killarney.
-At night, your Dine-Around evening offers you authentic and intimate dining with your friends at a selection of fine local restaurants.
+At night, your Dine-Around Evening offers authentic and intimate dining with your friends, from a hand-picked selection of fine local restaurants.

-Start the day visiting Blarney Castle - home of the famous stone of eloquence, once kissed, never forgotten!
+Start the day visiting Blarney Castle, home of the famous Stone of Eloquence—once kissed, never forgotten!
 Travel on through the scenic port of Dungarvan to the historic walled city of Waterford, with its 11th-century Reginald Tower.
 Enjoy a guided visit of the world-famous crystal factory and to meet a master craftsman.
 In the evening, after miles of fun and fascinating sights, spirits will be high during your Celebration Dinner.
 Toast to your newfound friends—Sláinte!

 From the port of Rosslare, board your ferry to cross the Irish Sea.
 A pleasant drive will then take you into the rural scenery of Pembrokeshire.
 Continue past the valleys of southern Wales to the capital, Cardiff, famous for its imposing castle and brilliant Principality Stadium.

 Cross the Severn Bridge to reach the City of Bath, a UNESCO World Heritage Site known for its Georgian streets and crescents.
 Visit the Roman Baths and Pump Room built above Britain's only hot, mineral springs.
 See the incredibly well-preserved remains of one of the greatest spas of the ancient world, still ﬂowing with the natural hot water from the springs below.
 Your journey continues across Salisbury Plain for a visit to mysterious Stonehenge—no-one can be sure why they were built, or even how prehistoric man could move such huge blocks of stone.
 Your exploration of Britain and Ireland draws to a close upon your return to London, where you are at leisure for the rest of the day.